Key Advantages of IoT (Internet of Things) Water Management Systems

 In this respect, water management technologies and activities pursue the following objectives:

-1. Reduce wasting water used in high volumes in such areas as manufacturing, agriculture, power production.
-It implies the introduction of high-tech practices like precision farming, smart irrigation and real-time water metering.
+- Reduce wasting water used in high volumes for agriculture, manufacturing, power production.
+It implies the introduction of high-tech practices like precision farming, smart irrigation, crop water management, real-time water metering and other applications of Internet of Things in agriculture.
+Learn about our agriculture software development services.

-2. Improve water quality and prevent contamination by chemical waste and natural pollution such as acidification.
-In order to improve and maintain the quality of water, companies use sensor technology for real-time monitoring and control.
+- Improve water quality and prevent contamination by chemical waste and natural pollution such as acidification.
+In order to improve and maintain the quality of water, companies use sensors and IoT technology for real-time monitoring and control.

-3. Enhance the efficiency of water systems such as water collectors, treatment plants, distribution mains and wastewater recycling centers.
-Using IoT and data solutions for asset management, companies can keep important measurements such as water pressure, temperature, flow, etc. in sight, practice predictive maintenance and avoid breakage and downtime.
+- Enhance the efficiency of water systems such as water collectors, treatment plants, distribution mains and wastewater recycling centers.
+Using IoT and data solutions for asset management, companies can keep important measurements such as water pressure, temperature, flow, etc. at hand, integrate predictive maintenance and avoid breakage and downtime of equipment.

-4. Implement leakage control by using smart water management devices equipped with leak and moisture sensors.
-Considering that almost $3 billion are spent on fixing the damage caused by leakage yearly, leakage control is essential to keep water resources and budgets save.
+- Implement leakage control by using smart water management devices equipped with leak and moisture sensors.
+Given that almost $3 billion are spent on fixing the damage caused by leakage yearly, leakage control is essential to keep water resources and budgets safe.

-5. Practice consumption monitoring to optimize and keep under control the usage of water resources at different levels — in a household, industry, the country or the whole planet.
+- Practice consumption monitoring via IoT-based water management systems.
+It helps to optimize and keep under control the usage of water resources at different levels — households, communities, countries and the whole planet.

-These are far not all the impact Internet of Things has in water resources management.
+These are far not all the benefits of using Internet of Things in water resources management.
 Let’s learn more through real-life examples.

 Collected data on the plant’s “thirst” is combined with the weather forecast.
 AI algorithms then calculate the ideal irrigation scheme based on this data and help farmers keep their crops at the ultimate health.